Skip to main content

 If a user is denied access due to system policies and is able to prove their identity, the administrator can reset the user's trust score.

-For more information about the parameters and default values for the security dynamic-authorization user-trust-score reset command, refer to the ONTAP manual pages.
+Learn more about the security dynamic-authorization user-trust-score reset command in the ONTAP command reference.

 Steps